javier-cramirez/javier-cramirez/README.md

 hi

- Recently, I've been exploring reinforcement learning and its applications in reasoning LMs.
+ Exploring reinforcement learning and its applications in reasoning LMs.

  I also am trying to *get* into sound --- currently a mixing n00b